 4. Vulnerability Assessment Solutions

-Why do I need to do vulnerability assessment?
+Why do I need to do a vulnerability assessment?

-A single successful breach into your environment, for example, a successful phishing attempt that lands ransomware on one of your servers, could cost your business hundreds of thousands of dollars in remediation and recovery expenses; extended downtime that can last days or longer; lost customers and a drop in sales and revenue; brand and reputational damage; and in some cases, a successful attack can shut down your business altogether.
+A single successful breach into your environment, for example, a successful phishing attempt that lands ransomware on a critical asset, could cost your business hundreds of thousands of dollars in remediation and recovery expenses; extended downtime that can last days or longer; lost customers and a drop in sales and revenue; brand and reputational damage; and in some cases, a successful attack can shut down your business for good.

 While attackers are constantly looking for ways to exploit weaknesses and get into your system, malware and phishing schemes are common attack methods.
-The average cost of a malware attack in the past two years is more than $2 million and ransomware continues to be an increasing threat for organizations of all sizes.
+The average recovery cost of a ransomware attack is nearly $2 million and ransomware continues to be an increasing threat for organizations of all sizes.

 On average, a business becomes a victim to ransomware every 13 seconds.
 Phishing emails are the most effective way in, with 91% of attacks starting with phishing.
 In the past year, 76% of businesses said they had been targeted by a phishing attack.

 Add to these exploit vectors the volume and diversity of asset types and it is increasingly more challenging for security teams to adapt and remediate every vulnerability that could affect your organization.

 That’s why today’s most successful vulnerability assessment programs rely on tools and resources that facilitate continuous asset discovery and vulnerability monitoring, along with processes to prioritize threats based on actual risk to your organization.